Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/dbt-explorer-faqs.md

 <Expandable alt_header="What happened to dbt Docs?" >

-<Constant name="Catalog" /> is the default documentation experience for <Constant name="cloud" /> customers. dbt Docs is still available but doesn't offer the same speed, metadata, or visibility as <Constant name="explorer" /> and will become a legacy feature.
+<Constant name="explorer" /> is the default documentation experience for <Constant name="cloud" /> customers. dbt Docs is still available but doesn't offer the same speed, metadata, or visibility as <Constant name="explorer" /> and will become a legacy feature.

 </Expandable>